willfaught/willfaught.github.io/content/blog/2022-11-15-no-one-owes-you-anything.md

 Harry Browne, in a letter to his daughter on Christmas:

 >It’s Christmas and I have the usual problem of deciding what to give you.
-I know you might enjoy many things — books, games, clothes.
+I know you might enjoy many things &mdash; books, games, clothes.
 >
 >But I’m very selfish.
 I want to give you something that will stay with you for more than a few months or years.
 I want to give you a gift that might remind you of me every Christmas.
 >